Westside Family Handbook

 Teachers

-The Westside School team works hard to keep families informed about the academic and social progress of their children and related school events.
-Any concerns with your child's progress should be first addressed directly to the teacher.
-We are confident you will establish a relationship of candor and trust with our teachers, and you will be able to discuss any concerns freely.
+The Westside School team works hard to keep families informed about their children's academic and social progress and related school events.
+Any concerns about your child's progress should be addressed first directly to the teacher.
+We are confident you will establish a relationship of candor and trust with our teachers and be able to discuss any concerns freely.

 Division Heads